There is a formula for tax deductions in Australia. This article shows that and provides examples as guides when doing your taxes.

 John’s tax payable before tax deductions is 30% x $100,000 = $30,000.

 John’s tax payable after tax deductions is 30% x $90,000 = $27,000.

 The dollar value of John’s tax deductions is his tax rate (30%) x his deductions ($1,000) = $3,000.

 John’s $10,000 in tax deductions does not equal $10,000 less tax payable.

 Summary: The value of tax deductions depends on the tax rate.

 Normally, if you spend money directly related to earning assessable income, you can claim a deduction for the cost.

 Costs that are private or domestic in nature are not deductible.
-You could argue that you need to eat food in order to work, so your workday lunch should be deductible.
-It’s true you need to eat in order to work, but you would still eat even if you weren’t working.
+You could argue that you need to eat food to work, so your workday lunch should be deductible.
+You indeed need to eat to work, but you would still eat even if you weren’t working.
 Another example is clothing.
 You could argue that you must wear clothes otherwise you couldn’t earn income.
 That’s true, but you would still (hopefully) wear clothes anyway even if you weren’t working.

 So food and clothing are some examples of private or domestic costs that are not usually directly related to earning assessable income.

 In some limited circumstances, food and clothing can be deductible.
 Overtime meals and meals while travelling may be deductible.
 Clothing that is occupation specific, protective or logoed may also be deductible.